Face mask rules are changing in England - here's what that means for Scotland

 Are face masks still mandatory in Scotland?

-Despite Boris Johnson’s imminent announcement, face masks will remain mandatory in indoor public spaces for the time being in Scotland unless you are exempt from wearing them due to a medical condition or similar matter.
+Despite Boris Johnson’s announcement on Monday, face masks will remain mandatory in indoor public spaces for the time being in Scotland unless you are exempt from wearing them due to a medical condition or similar matter.

 The Scottish Government also advises people to wear a face covering in indoor places where social distancing with people from outside your household is not possible – with the same applying to outdoor gatherings too.